shabin5785/react-notes/Notes_2.md

   - context is not a replacement for redux

   - hooks brings component state and life cycle fns to functional components.
 Hooks allows to better share code between components and code reuse between them.
-Its better in this case than a class based component. hooks allow us to create reusable fns that has hooks inside it, which we can plug to any component.
+Its better in this case than a class based component. hooks allow us to create reusable fns that has hooks inside it, which we can plug to any component. hooks makes reusable fns easier.

   - useEffect can take care of both componentDidmount and componentDidupdate